quantiota/AI-Agent-Lab/docs/tasks/ml-internship/3-delivered-notebooks.md

 ## Submission Guidelines

 1. Ensure all Python scripts and SQL templates are committed to the designated repository.
-2. Each script and SQL template should have proper comments and documentation for readability and maintainability.
+2. Each set of scripts and SQL templates should have proper comments and documentation for readability and maintainability.
 3. Scripts must be tested with real-time data and SQL queries to ensure they meet performance benchmarks.
 4. Update this document with the status of each script and SQL template, and include notes where necessary.

 ## Notes

-- Python scripts should integrate smoothly with the existing AI Agent Lab infrastructure and handle SQL queries for technical indicators.
+- Python script sets should integrate smoothly with the existing AI Agent Lab infrastructure and handle SQL queries for technical indicators.
 - SQL templates should be reusable and easily modifiable for additional technical indicators.